Believe it or not, Node.js is just 9 years old.

 First big blogging platform using Node: Ghost Koa is born

-Big drama: IO.js is a major fork of Node.js, with the goal of introducing ES6 support and move faster
+The Big Fork: io.js is a major fork of Node.js, with the goal of introducing ES6 support and moving faster

 The Node.js Foundation is born IO.js is merged back into Node.js npm introduces private modules Node 4 (no 1, 2, 3 versions were previously released)